shoreagents/shoreagents-ai-monorepo/GUNTING-ENHANCED-ONBOARDING-FINAL-PROGRESS.md

 - Welcome form (new feature)
 - Final testing

 **The foundation is rock solid!** Your 12 dev MCP agents can now smash through the remaining UI work in parallel.
-All the complex logic is done! 💪
+All the complex logic is done! ≡ƒÆ¬

 **Files to Assign:**
 - Agent 1-4: Onboarding page step UIs (Step 2, 4, 5, 6)